 A number of code-points are already excluded by the “letter principle” in the MSR, as well as IDNA 2008.

-Central Asia ##
+Central Asia

 The languages of the majority of the inhabitants are Turkic: Azeri, Tatar, Turkish, Turkmen, Uzbek, etc.

-Some languages in the area are sometimes and other exclusively written in the Cyrillic or Arabic scripts.
+Some languages in the area are sometimes and others exclusively written in the Cyrillic or Arabic scripts.

 Some diacritics are used, for example, ü and ş in Azeri, Turkish and Turkmen, and some additional letters are used, for example, ə (schwa) in Azeri.